 Homestays are also available in a limited quantity.
 Please email us to learn more.

 Some students choose to live off campus.
 We cannot assist you in finding off-campus housing.
 For information regarding off campus living, please review the Off-Campus Housing web page.

 Your finances must meet certain standards in order for UAlbany to issue you visa support.

-Under this exchange agreement, UAlbany tuition and fees are waived.
-You are liable for all other expenses, including mandatory health insurance and the SEVIS I-901 fee.
+Under this exchange agreement, UAlbany tuition is waived.
+You are liable for all other expenses, including mandatory fees, health insurance and the SEVIS I-901 fee.